rikkimax/Chunked-Unoriginal-Binary-Format/README.md

 If 'E'nd is selected, then the header will be the first chunk at the end of the file.

-If 'O' is selected, then an offset of 8 bytes is specified immediately after the magic value.
+If 'O'ffset is selected, then an offset of 8 bytes is specified immediately after the magic value.
 At that offset is the header chunk (offset == length of chunk).

 Examples of the magic value (with offset) are: ``cubfSLE0``, ``cubfOBE068210000``.